bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h3 id="ch2-6-2">2.6.2 Different sorts of sprite sheets</h3>
 <!------------------------------------------------------------------------------------------------>

-There are different sorts of *sprite sheets*.
+There are different sorts of <i>sprite sheets</i>.
 See some examples below.

 <h4>Multiple postures on a single sprite sheet</h4>